 Banknote recirculation by credit institutions and other cash handlers

 The possibility of recirculating euro banknotes enables credit institutions and other cash handlers to perform their role in the currency supply chain in a more effective and cost-efficient manner.
-To ensure the integrity of the euro banknotes, on 16 September 2010 the Governing Council of the ECB adopted Decision ECB/2010/14 on the authenticity and fitness checking and recirculation of euro banknotes, which became applicable on 1 January 2011.
+To ensure the integrity of the euro banknotes, on 16 September 2010 the Governing Council of the ECB adopted Decision ECB/2010/14 on the authenticity and fitness checking and recirculation of euro banknotes, which came into effect on 1 January 2011.

 The adoption of a legal act came about because of the amendment in 20081 of Council Regulation (EC) No 1338/20012, including: